AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

 Further explanations for these mechanics are provided in `Distributions and StateControllers`_.

 We can of course add many more features to a machine.
-Sometimes, there are certain relationships between features, e.g. physical dependencies.
+Sometimes, there exist certain relationships between features, e.g. physical dependencies.
 We can model these dependencies using the "dependency" parameter:

 .. code-block:: python